donuts-are-good/shhhbb/README.md

 2. generate an ed25519 keypair in there without password `ssh-keygen -t ed25519 -C "my cool keypair" -f ./keys/ssh_host_ed25519_key`
 3. launch with `./shhhbb 2223` where `2223` is the port

-connect with `ssh -o "ForwardAgent=no" -o "IdentitiesOnly=yes" -p 2223 shhhbb.com` where shhhbb.com is your domain or ip

 ## api